Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Introduction and Main results

 \subsection{Acknowledgements}

 The author is grateful to Vladimir Chernousov, Philippe Gille, Ivan Panin, Raman Parimala, and Anastasia Stavrova for constant interest in his work.
 The author thanks K\k{e}stutis \v{C}esnavi\v{c}ius and Fei Liu for finding errors in early drafts.
 The author also thanks Dr.~\v{C}esnavi\v{c}ius for invaluable discussions.
+The author is grateful to anonymous referees for valuable suggestions.

 A part of this work was done during the Georgia Algebraic Geometry Symposium at Emory University, the author wants to thank the organizers.
-The author is partially supported by the NSF DMS grant 2001516.
+The author is partially supported by the NSF DMS grants 2001516 and~2402553.